 STEMI Hospital Bypass Prompt Card Airway / Breath.
-This prompt card provides a quick reference of the STEMI Hospitol Bypass Protocol contained in the Basic Life Support Patient Care Standards (BLS PCS).
+This prompt card provides a quick reference of the STEMI Hospital Bypass Protocol contained in the Basic Life Support Patient Care Standards (BLS PCS).
 Please refer to the BLS PCS for the full protocol.
 Cardiac/ Circula.
 LOC/ Pain/ Nausea Indications under the STEMI Hospital Bypass Protocol Transport to a PCI centre will be considered for patients who meet ALL of the following: ≥18 years of age.
-Chest pain or equivalent consistent with cardiae ischemia/myocardial infarction.
-Time from onset of current episode of pain &lt;12 hours.
-12-lead ECG indicates an acute AMI/STEMI: A tleast 2 mm ST-elevation in leads VI-V3 in at least two contiguous leads; AND/OR At least 2 mm ST-elevation in at least two other anatomically contiguous leads; OR 12-lead ECG computer interpretation of STEMI and paramedic agrees.
+Chest pain or equivalent consistent with cardiac ischemia/myocardial infarction.
+Time from onset of current episode of pain <12 hours.
+12-lead ECG indicates an acute AMI/STEMI: At least 2 mm ST-elevation in at least two other anatomically contiguous leads; OR At least 1 mm ST-elevation of STEMI and paramedic agrees.
 Proced.
-Contraindications under the STEMI Hospital Bypass Protocol ANY of the following exclude a patient from being transported under the STEMI Hospital Bypass Protocol: Research / Sp.
-Proj CTAS 1 and the paramedic is unable to secure patient's airway or ventilate.
+Once activated, continue to follow the STEMI Hospital Bypass Protocol even if the ECG normalizes.
+Contraindications under the STEMI Hospital Bypass Protocol ANY of the following exclude a patient from being transported under the STEMI Hospital Bypass Protocol: Pall Care / Research CTAS 1 and the paramedic is unable to secure patient's airway or ventilate.
 12-lead ECG is consistent with a LBBB, ventricular paced rhythm, or any other STEMI imitator Transport to a PCI centre ≥60 minutes from patient contact.
-Patient is experiencing a complication requiring PCP diversion: a.
-Moderate to severe respiratory distress or use of CPAP. b.
-Hemodynamic instability or symptomatic SBP &lt;90 mmHg at any point. c.
-VSA without ROSC.
-Medical Refer.
+Patient is experiencing a complication requiring PCP diversion: Medical Refer.
 Patient is experiencing a complication requiring ACP diversion: a.
 Ventilation inadequate despite assistance. b.
 Hemodynamic instability unresponsive/not amenable to ACP treatment/management. c.
 VSA without ROSC.
 The interventional cardiology program may still permit the transport to the PCI centre.
 Medic.
 Info.
 CACC/ACS will authorize the transport once notified of the patient's need for bypass under the STEMI Hospital Bypass Protocol.
 Contact Ontario 🕅 Destinat.
 Guide.
 181 Destination Guidelines STEMI Hospital Bypass Prompt Card BLS PCS 3.3